Apple poaches another luxury executive as iWatch nears

 "The iWatch will have the same status symbol power as many other Apple products, especially at the beginning," he said.
 "I personally believe it has the potential to be a threat for the industry, and it should not stay with its arms crossed."

-Apple applied for a trademark for the "iWatch" in Japan, a patent official said earlier this week, signaling the iPhone maker could be moving ahead with plans to launch a watch-like device soon.
+Apple applied for a trademark for the "iWatch" in Japan, a patent official said earlier this week, signalling the iPhone maker could be moving ahead with plans to launch a watch-like device soon.

 Speculation has been mounting that Apple was preparing to launch an iWatch which would include multiple health and fitness sensors and access to features such as messages and notifications through integration with the iPhone and iPad.